 Problem · Brand governance

 We have 5 markets.
-The brand reads differently in each one.
+The brand judges differently in each one.
 Drift is real.
 How do we hold it together?

-Every market did the responsible thing and adapted to local register.
+Every market did the responsible thing and adapted to local buyer expectations.
 Now nothing holds.
 The decks contradict each other.
 The acquirer is asking which version is the real one.
 Lock the spine.
 Free the voice.

-Six signals the global spine is gone, not just the voice.
+Six signals the global spine is gone and the voice is drifting.

 • The five decks problem.
 Pull the deck from each market.
 The category claim on slide one is different in each one.
 The peer set is different.
 The proof shape is different.
 Same logo.